Need some used cloth diapers to add to your stash?

 Though diapers and inserts make up the majority of From The Stash’s inventory, the business also sells amber necklaces, bracelets and anklets to help with teething, has its own laundry wash and sells other diapering accessories including wet bags and pail liners.

 But beyond the buying and selling, Thom says she’s trying to bring cloth diapering back to the mainstream.

 “We, in the cloth diaper community know all the advantages,” she said.
 “But, what we need to do is covert more people.
 If I can help teach someone the basics of cloth diapering like how many diapers you need in a stash to start out, how to care for them, different types and styles and other stuff, I consider that a success whether they buy from me or not.”

 Thom offers all this information in workshops for members of the public.
 It’s a service she wishes was available to her when she decided, months after getting pregnant, the baby would be using cloth diapers.

 “When we decided to cloth diaper, we ordered an everything you’ll need to cloth diaper package,” Thom said.
 “We had several different brands and styles included.
-We’ve since added to our stash with brands that fit our daughter better and sold the ones that weren’t a good fit.
+We’ve since added to our stash with brands that fit our daughter and sold the diapers that weren’t a good fit.
 When we were starting out, I didn’t know we could have bought used ones and tried them out first.”

 That in itself was frustrating since her daughter didn’t actually fit any of the diapers in Thom’s stash until she was three months old.